Bob5k/Awesome-Vibecoding-Guide/README.md

 ## From a practitioner, for practitioners

 A compendium of knowledge drawn from commercial project experience and hundreds of thousands of lines of AI-assisted code.
+Feel free to read through this or feed this repository to your chosen AI agent to summarize it and ask questions.
+The plan is to build some comprehensive, complete guidelines based on my observations and experience on vibecoding and real life commercial projects, which I develop to basically feed my family :)
+Stars and watchers will be appreciated!

 ---